Skip to main content

 4. Talk to a healthcare professional before taking OTC omeprazole

 Omeprazole can be easily purchased without a prescription.
-Still, because of the risk of overuse, physical dependency, and side effects, seek medical advice from a healthcare professional before taking over-the-counter omeprazole.
-There may be better alternatives including other medications, dietary changes, and lifestyle changes.
+Still, because of the risk of overuse, physical dependency, and side effects, seek medical advice from a healthcare professional before taking OTC omeprazole.
+Dietary and lifestyle changes may also need to be considered.

 6. Avoid acid-raising foods and drugs

 Many foods or drugs stimulate the stomach lining to increase acid production.
 These include spicy foods, fried foods, fatty meats, cheeses, peppers, citrus fruits, chocolate, coffee, alcohol, soda pop, aspirin, peppermint, and some mineral supplements.
-Eating spicy foods and taking omeprazole will not increase the risk of omeprazole side effects, however, they will increase the amount of acid in the stomach, blunting the effects of the medicine.
+Eating spicy foods will not increase the risk of omeprazole side effects, but they may increase the amount of acid in the stomach and blunt the effects of the medicine.